-As a CEO, there’s always an endless list of things that all seem to need urgent attention.
-Circumstances, customers, employees, board members, and many other sources of pressure clamor to elevate their personal favorites on your priority list.
+There’s always an endless list of things that all seem to need urgent attention.
+Customers, employees, board members, circumstances, and many other sources of pressure compete for space on your priority list.
 It took me a while to learn how to isolate the few things that deserve focus.
 Along the way I created a simple three-part prioritization framework that helps me a lot.
 Here it is.

 Hopefully some things are working well.
 They can always be improved, but they’re working well enough that there doesn’t appear to be a lot of uncaptured potential.